secondsun/shoot-and-share/README.md

 #### Enable Shoot Server Integration

-In the class `KeycloakHelper` edit the field 'SHOOT_SERVER_URL' to refer to the address of the server you are running the shoot server on.
+In the class `KeycloakHelper` edit the field `SHOOT_SERVER_URL` to refer to the address of the server you are running the shoot server on.
 If this is the host machine of the emulator you can use 'http://10.0.2.2:8080'

 ### 4. Build Application